thinkingremote/thinkingremote.com/_posts/2014-11-24-book-review-remote-office-not-required.markdown

 This book deserves to be read by the industry, if not simply for the fact they are pioneers in remote thought.

-**If you already work remotely**, the book is comforting in the fact that they cover almost all the unique experiences of remote work and you won't feel alone if you have shared some of the same problems.
+**If you already work remotely**, the book is comforting in the fact that they cover almost all the unique experiences of remote work and you will find joy in identifying with problems they have experienced and tips on how to get around them.
 I'd highly recommend the chapter "Freedom is slavery".

-**If you work in or manage a small company**, the authors believe it is both parties best interest to join the remote revolution, I feel they quite adequately cover everything you need to know to make this a real possibility.
+**If you work in or manage a small company**, the authors believe it is in both parties best interest to join the remote revolution, I feel they quite adequately cover everything you need to know on how to make this a real possibility.
 The best section for small companies to read is "The work is what matters"

 **If you work in a large organization**, I am unsure of how this book will help you.
-They do reference a lot of large companies who do work remotely and your best bet is to read those references and research more about how those companies work.
+They do reference a lot of large companies who do work remotely and your best bet is to read those references and independently research more about how those companies work.
 Read the section "That wouldn't work for our size or industry"

 As far as the content and writing style of the book go, I quite like the Dale Carnegie style fashion and also believe this book would benefit greatly from periodic revisions and publications.
-Some of the sections feel a bit too much like a run of the mill self help book because they lack anecdotes, references or statistics.
+Some of the sections feel a bit too much like a run of the mill self help book content because they lack anecdotes, references or statistics.

 > The new luxury is the luxury of freedom and time.
 Once you've had a taste of that life, no corner office or fancy chef will be able to draw you back..